techqueria/website/content/english/events/_index.md

 Anyone is welcome to submit events to our community calendar as long as they are relevant to Latinx in Tech.

+Make sure to include a photo, title, description, address and please use "RSVP" or "Get Tickets" as the button text.

 Upon submitting an event, our leads will be notified and we can approve your event.

 ### Subscribing to the calendar